voxeet/voxeet-sdk-ios/README.md

 ### Joining a conference

-If you join a conference that doesn't exist, it will automatically create one.
-Basically the join method can be used instead of the create conference method above if you don't need custom preferences.
+If you join a conference that doesn't exist, it will automatically creates one.
+Basically the join method can be used instead of the create method just above if you don't need custom preferences.

 ```swift
 VoxeetSDK.shared.conference.join(conferenceID: conferenceID, success: { (json) in